home-assistant/home-assistant.io/source/_integrations/yale_smart_alarm.markdown

 ## Select

 Provides support for setting the volume on locks, available options are "High", "Low" and "Off".
-Entity is only available for supported door locks.
+The entity is only available for supported door locks.

 ## Sensor